Polarization-Dependent Loss Mitigation via Orthogonal Design Precoding and Interference Cancellation: Five Schemes

 \subsection{One Code and D-BLAST-Style ZF-SIC without Precoding (D)}

 In Scheme D, we consider a \emph{D-BLAST-style} \cite[Chapter~8]{tse-wireless-communication} approach which allows us to perform ZF-SIC on one codeword by diagonally staggering it in time and space.
-After mapping to a $4$-PAM constellation, we have a codeword of $n/2$ symbols which is split into two halves $\mathbf x^\mathsf{f}$ and $\mathbf x^\mathsf{s}$ of $n/4$ symbols.
+After Gray-mapping to $\{-3,-1,1,3\}$, we have a codeword of $n/2$ symbols which is split into two halves $\mathbf x^\mathsf{f}$ and $\mathbf x^\mathsf{s}$ of $n/4$ symbols.
 We then transmit $\zeta$ such codewords in $(\zeta+1)n/4$ channel uses in time which we represent by the $2 \times (\zeta+1)n/4$ matrix

 where $\psi$ denotes some fixed symbol sequence known at the receiver and transmitter.
 This results in an overall rate of with $\zeta$ controlling the rate loss at the cost of increased impact of error propagation.
 We then decode $\zeta$ codewords by repeating the following steps for each column in the above: \begin{itemize} \item If this is the first column, cancel the interference corresponding to $\psi$; otherwise, cancel the interference corresponding to the second half estimate obtained in the previous step.
 Equalize after interference cancellation to produce a noisy first half for the next step. \item Equalize the next column, append the second half of our noisy codeword to the noisy first half obtained in the previous step, and decode it.
 We use the second half of the decoded codeword as the estimate for the next step. \end{itemize} What this accomplishes relative to iZ is that the first half of \emph{every} codeword always sees a cleaner interference-free channel.
 However, this \emph{usually} cannot improve upon iZ in this setting since the case of $\theta = 0$, which is already interference-free, is \emph{usually} the worst case.
 In particular, for both iZ and D, when $\theta = 0$ and $\gamma = \pm\alpha$, the two halves of each codeword see effective gains of $1+\alpha$ and $1-\alpha$.
 This is usually the worst case for off-the-shelf coded modulation schemes which are not designed for gain imbalance.
 This leads to the next scheme.